When you think of Poland, it’s often for the big city names of Karkow or Warsaw.

 1. Yes, the Food is Delicious and Hearty

-Dumplings and Chicken Dishes were our first dishes to try from the suggestions of our Polish friends Kasia and Rod.
+Dumplings and Chicken Dishes were our first dishes to try, courtesy of the suggestions from our Polish friends, Kasia and Rod.

-After listening to their descriptions, we chose dumplings full of minced pork meat.
-It was such a generous portion and rather large-sized dumplings.
+After listening to their descriptions, we chose dumplings filled with minced pork.
+It was such a generous portion and rather large dumplings.

-Our second choice was a chicken fillet with tomato sauce and many potatoes.
+Our second choice was a chicken fillet with tomato sauce and a generous serving of potatoes.

 Both meals came with beetroot and pickled cabbage slaw and were washed down with a €2.50 beer, perfect.

-So, it was no surprise the following day; we chose some more recommended dishes.
+So, it was no surprise that the following day, we chose some more recommended dishes.

 This time it was Polish sausage with lard, gherkins, and bread.
 It was only the lard we had trouble swallowing.

-We also tried the Placki Ziemniaczane (potato pancake) so delicious.
+We also tried the Placki Ziemniaczane (potato pancake), which was so delicious.

 2. Explore the Foods of Hala Targowa

-And when in Wroclaw, plan a visit to Hala Targowa for a great way to see what food is on offer, from fresh produce to deli items.
+When in Wroclaw, be sure to visit Hala Targowa for a great way to explore the local food scene, from fresh produce to deli items.

-The other highlight is the market’s amazing building – its height and structure give a different ambience to the market.
+The other highlight is the market’s impressive building – its height and structure create a unique ambience for the market.

 3. See the View from St John the Baptist Cathedral